A New Approach

 mathStatica has won multiple international awards at major conferences in the USA and Europe.

-mathStatica is now used in over 50 countries, at almost every major university in the USA, and at institutions such as Boeing, NASA, Los Alamos Labs, and financial institutions such as Bank of America, Deutsche Bank, the US Federal Reserve, HBOS, KPMG, Reuters, the SEC, Standard Chartered, UBSW etc.
+mathStatica is now used in over 57 countries, at almost every major university in the USA, and at institutions such as Boeing, Google, NASA, Los Alamos Labs, the Federal Drug Administration, the Max Planck Institute, ..., and at financial institutions such as Bank of America, Deutsche Bank, the US Federal Reserve, HBOS, KPMG, Reuters, the SEC, Standard Chartered, UBS etc.

 Delightfully Simple

 mathStatica is built on top of the industrial strength backbone of Mathematica.
-It takes full advantage of Mathematica's superb symbolic, numerical and graphical engine, as well as its sophisticated notebook user interface, to create an application package for solving problems in mathematical statistics.
-And even if you have never used Mathematica before, a free trial copy of Mathematica is included with the book.
+It takes full advantage of Mathematica’s superb symbolic, numerical and graphical engine, as well as its sophisticated notebook user interface, to create the leading application package for solving problems in mathematical statistics.

 Arbitrary precision numerics